oplS17projects/Octo-Weather-5000/README.md

 ### Analysis

 - DATA ABSTRACTION: getting weather from websites/APIs
-- OOP/state-modification: A possiblility?
-Create a weather object and time object and have them do everything.
+- OOP/state-modification: Create a weather object and time object and have them do everything.
-- RECURSION: I'm thinking of using recursion to display weather data taken from a list.
+- RECURSION: Planning on using recursion to display weather data taken from a list.
 I'm sure there are other things.

 ### External Technologies